olidare/Data-Analytics---Smaller-Projects/README.md

 A place to contain smaller pieces of work done as part of my Data Analyst Learning Journey.

 Resources
+#### Netflix
+- Investigating a Netflix Dataset using both Pandas and then SQL.

 #### Rappi.ipynb
  - A quick Kaggle Data Cleaning and Exploration exercise done on Rappi Sales Data.